Two Specific Mental Health Tips

 When we struggle, we need to be able to go back and look at the reasons why we struggled, what was our adversity and notice our emotions around it, and what we did to get better and overcome.

 We need to go back over and recreate our successes and everything occurring during those times.

 If you don’t write out the details, you’ll forget about it.
-No matter how small our success or large our defeats, we need to write them out, to build our confidence and get better.
+No matter how small our success or large our defeats,

 IMPROVE YOUR FOCUSED BREATHING